Pioglitazone and Metformin

 Concerns related to adverse effects:

-• Bladder cancer: Clinical trial data suggest an increased risk of bladder cancer in patients exposed to pioglitazone; risk may be increased with duration of use (more than 12 months).
-Avoid use in patients with active bladder cancer and consider risks vs. benefits prior to initiating therapy in patients with a history of bladder cancer.
+• Bladder cancer: Clinical trial data is inconsistent regarding the risk of bladder cancer in patients exposed to pioglitazone.
+Given the uncertainty of the findings, the manufacturer recommends to avoid use in patients with active bladder cancer and consider risks vs. benefits prior to initiating therapy in patients with a history of bladder cancer.

 • Edema: Dose-related edema, including new-onset or exacerbation of existing edema, has been reported with pioglitazone; use with caution in patients with edema.
 Monitor for signs/symptoms of heart failure.

-• Fractures: Increased incidence of bone fractures in females treated with pioglitazone (most noted after first year of treatment); majority of fractures occurred in the lower limb and distal upper limb.
+• Fractures: An increased incidence of bone fractures in females treated with pioglitazone has been observed; majority of fractures occurred in the lower limb and distal upper limb.
 Consider risk of fracture prior to initiation and during use.
-According to the American Diabetes Association guidelines, thiazolidinediones should be avoided in patients with fracture risk factors (ADA 2016a).

-• Heart failure/cardiac effects: [US Boxed Warning]: Thiazolidinediones, including pioglitazone, may cause or exacerbate heart failure; closely monitor for signs and symptoms of heart failure (eg, rapid weight gain, dyspnea, edema), particularly after initiation or dose increases; if heart failure develops, treat accordingly and consider dose reduction or discontinuation.
-Not recommended for use in any patient with symptomatic heart failure; initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure.
-If used in patients with NYHA class I or II (systolic) heart failure, initiate at lowest dosage and monitor closely.
-In addition, metformin should be discontinued in patients who develop hypoxic states (eg, cardiovascular collapse [shock], acute heart failure, acute myocardial infarction, other conditions with hypoxemia) due to risk of lactic acidosis.
+• Heart failure/cardiac effects: [US Boxed Warning]: Thiazolidinediones, including pioglitazone, may cause or exacerbate heart failure (HF); closely monitor for signs and symptoms of HF (eg, rapid weight gain, dyspnea, edema), particularly after initiation or dose increases; if HF develops, treat accordingly and consider dose reduction or discontinuation.
+Not recommended for use in any patient with symptomatic heart failure; initiation of therapy is contraindicated in patients with NYHA class III or IV HF.
+If used in patients with NYHA class I or II (systolic) HF, initiate at lowest dosage and monitor closely.
+Metformin may be used in patients with stable HF; avoid use in unstable or hospitalized patients with HF (ADA 2018e).
+Risk of lactic acidosis may be increased secondary to hypoperfusion.
+In a scientific statement from the American Heart Association, metformin has been determined to be an agent that may exacerbate underlying myocardial dysfunction (magnitude: major) (AHA [Page 2016]).
+Use of metformin in patients with HF may be associated with reduced mortality and reduction in hospital readmission for HF (Crowley 2017; Eurich 2013).

 • Hepatic effects: Hepatic failure, including fatalities, has been reported with pioglitazone.
 Monitor for signs/symptoms of liver injury closely during therapy; discontinuation of therapy may be necessary.